QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

 * optimized for humans or optimized for machines

-One of the great strengths of Julia is that it pushes out the curve, achieving both high productivity and high performance with relatively little fuss
+One of the great strengths of Julia is that it pushes out the curve, achieving both high productivity and high performance with relatively little fuss.

 The word "relatively" is important here, however...

-In simple programs, excellent performance is often trivial to achieve
+In simple programs, excellent performance is often trivial to achieve.

-For longer, more sophisticated programs, you need to be aware of potential stumbling blocks
+For longer, more sophisticated programs, you need to be aware of potential stumbling blocks.

-This lecture covers the key points
+This lecture covers the key points.

 Requirements
 -------------

-You should read our :doc:`earlier lecture <../more_julia/generic_programming>` on types, methods and multiple dispatch before this one
+You should read our :doc:`earlier lecture <../more_julia/generic_programming>` on types, methods and multiple dispatch before this one.

 Setup
 ------------------